Anemia of Inflammation and Chronic Disease

 How is AI/ACD treated?

-AI/ACD often is not treated separately from the condition with which it occurs.
-In general, doctors focus on treating the underlying illness.
+Anemia of inflammation and chronic disease often is not treated separately from the condition with which it occurs.
+In general, health care providers focus on treating the underlying illness.
 If this treatment is successful, the anemia usually resolves.
-For example, antibiotics prescribed for infection and anti-inflammatory drugs prescribed for rheumatoid arthritis or IBD can cause the anemia of AI/ACD to disappear.
+For example, antibiotics prescribed for infection and anti-inflammatory medications prescribed for rheumatoid arthritis or IBD can cause AI/ACD to disappear.
 However, AI/ACD is increasingly being viewed as a medical condition that merits direct treatment.

 Points to Remember

-- Anemia of inflammation and chronic disease (AI/ACD) commonly occurs with chronic illnesses, infections, inflammatory disorders, and cancer.
+- Anemia of inflammation and chronic disease (AI/ACD) is a type of anemia that commonly occurs with chronic illnesses, infections, cancer, or inflammatory disorders.

-- AI/ACD is usually mild and may cause no symptoms or may contribute to tiredness, low energy, weakness, shortness of breath, and exercise intolerance.
+- AI/ACD typically develops slowly and, because it is usually mild, may cause few or no symptoms.
+Sometimes, AI/ACD can cause or contribute to fatigue, weakness, pale skin, a fast heartbeat, shortness of breath, and exercise intolerance.

 - AI/ACD often is not treated separately from the condition with which it occurs.
-In general, doctors have focused on treating the underlying illness but may treat the anemia directly more often in the future.
+In general, health care providers focus on treating the underlying illness.

 Hope through Research

-The National Heart, Lung, and Blood Institute and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health conduct and support research on anemia and other blood diseases.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), through its Division of Kidney, Urologic, and Hematologic Diseases, conducts and supports research on anemia and other blood diseases.
 The NIDDK also conducts and supports basic research on the regulation of iron absorption, storage, and utilization, and on some of the chronic diseases associated with AI/ACD.
-For example, the NIDDK's End-Stage Renal Disease Program promotes research aimed at reducing medical problems stemming from blood, bone, nervous system, metabolic, gastrointestinal, cardiovascular, and endocrine abnormalities in end-stage kidney failure.
+For example, the NIDDK’s End-stage Renal Disease Program promotes research aimed at reducing medical problems stemming from blood, bone, nervous system, metabolic, GI, cardiovascular, and endocrine abnormalities in end-stage kidney failure.

 For More Information